PuddyClub/Firebase-Discord-Interactions/README.md

 <strong>subCommandGroup(optionName, subCommandName, itemName)</strong> - return a subCommand group value.
 (Not Tested)

 ### result.types
-Object of numbers with the option types in the "result.interaction.data[0].type".
+Object of numbers with the option types for the value of "result.interaction.data[0].type".

 boolean<br/>
 channel<br/>